dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 ```

 ### Image 2 - Beelink EQ14's
+This image will be used for the worker nodes that are Beelink EQ14's.

 1. Select 'Bare-metal Machie'
 2. Select the Talos Version from above
 3. Select 'amd64', ensuring SecureBoot is *not* selected